 A little frustrated not having feedback on the overall picture so I could anticipate any action or the reason that no apparent effort to date.
 Perhaps the 'Kaos' were under instructions to keep under cover or since they already have the target under wraps, merely curious that doubles have turned up.
 Time will tell which guess is correct in the meantime we hurry up and wait; I had spent twenty-six years doing just that.

 The next morning Tom and Anne set out for the next day of sightseeing.
 I almost hoped something would happen; it is not such a big island.
 An oldie like me has no problem; I can get excited about a back room exhibit laid out on a single table.
-Well, I can pretend at least to make the owners day.
-This day went OK with only peripheral observing until the end of the day when I noticed that another of the opposition faces had turned up and was hanging around making three close.
+Well, I can pretend, to make the owners day at least.
+This day went Okay with only peripheral observing until the end of the day when I noticed that another of the opposition faces had turned up and was hanging around making three close.
 The code for heads up to Tom was me putting on a red bandanna around my neck replacing a white one.

 A worrying note was that Tom and Anne had been given movie tickets for that night with a promise that a taxi would be sent to pick them up.
-A slow bell tolled, I moved up to Tom and suggested, "Hail your taxi, this is too good to be true."
-So Tom rang and booked himself, I hailed a taxi myself and directed him to circulate at the time Tom was due to be picked up the two came out, a taxi pulled up, and they entered.
+A slow bell tolled, I moved closer to Tom and suggested, "Hail your taxi, this is too good to be true."
+So Tom rang and booked a taxi, I hailed one myself and directed him to circulate.
+At the time Tom was due to be picked up the two came out, a taxi pulled up, and they entered.
 Once the taxi driver had his destination with a booking to pick them up afterwards.

 I directed my driver to follow trying to be subtle, but by the grin on his face, he must have guessed what I was doing.
 However, I was happy that there were no dramas and the two were delivered safely to the theatre.